JoeEberle/high_risk_high_need/readme.md

-# Data Cleansing - Produces Clean and consistent data !!!
+# High Risk High Need - A report distribution process for each provider that identifies supports high risk high need patients.. !!!

 ![Code Logo](code.png)

 ## Description

-## Welcome to the ** Data Cleansing  ** repository!
-This project demonstrates how to establish cleanse ANY data.
+## Welcome to the **  High Risk High Need ** repository!
+This project demonstrates how chunck reports and distribute them

 ![Developer Logo](developer.png)

 ## Features

 - Optional Steps and Techniques
-- Profile ANY data
 - Dynamic and interactive
 - Essential to Feature Engineering
 - Includes Correlation Heatmaps